-Sign the V-9 contract or talk with your caseworker about it.

-Get a copy of your Social Security Card.

-Get a copy of your birth certificate.

-Register for the Selective Service (if you are a male).

-Ask your caseworker if you eligible for social security/disability.

-Apply for MaineCare or other health insurance.

-Apply for SSI and other benefits.

-Get a picture ID.

-Register to vote.

-Check your free credit report.

-Make a list of important phone numbers and addresses (doctors, friends, family).

-Think about designating a Health Care Proxy by visiting the website:

-www.caringinfo.org
+- □ Sign the Voluntary Extended Care Agreement or talk with your caseworker about it. - □ Get a copy of your Social Security Card. - □ Get a copy of your birth certificate. - □ Register for the Selective Service (if you are a male). - □ Ask your caseworker if you are eligible for social security/disability. - □ Apply for MaineCare or other health insurance. - $\hfill\square$ Apply for SSI and other benefits. - □ Get a picture ID. - $\Box$ Register to vote. - □ Check your free credit report. - □ Make a list of important phone numbers and addresses (doctors, friends, family). - □ Think about designating a Health Care Proxy by visiting the website: www.caringinfo.